 Table 13 indicates some interesting results for learning orientations within the three groups.
-Of the three groups, transforming Learners achieved the highest scores in the Experimental Group EX1 ($\underline{M} = .94$), performing learners achieved highest scores in the CO1 group ($\underline{M} = .86$), and conforming learners achieved highest scores in the Control Group CO2 ($\underline{M} = .87$), the restricted, linear learning environment.
-The transforming Learners did not appear to adjust as well as the conforming and performing learners to the other two groups.
+Of the three groups, intentional learners achieved the highest scores in the Experimental Group EX1 ( $\underline{M} = .94$ ), performing learners achieved highest scores in the CO1 group ( $\underline{M} = .86$ ), and conforming learners achieved highest scores in the Control Group CO2 ( $\underline{M} = .87$ ), the restricted, linear learning environment.
+The intentional learners to the other two groups.
 Comparing Table 12 and 13 demonstrates how the evidence about the learning orientations is concealed by the group means for the majority.
 This is similar to treating the group as a aggregate with a single learning orientation to learn.
-It is only through closer examination, by learning orientation within the groups, that individual learning differences and preferences in achievement appear.
+It is only through closer examination (by learning orientation within the groups) that individual learning differences and preferences in achievement appear.